 The Union garrison at Elizabethtown was astride the L&N railroad, the main north-south rail link for both the Union army at Louisville and Albert Sidney Johnston's Confederates at Bowling Green.
 The soldiers at this Hardin County post were assigned to protect this vital rail link and be prepared to move south to meet any Confederate threat.
 In order to insure the success of his overall plan, Sherman needed a reliable supply line.
 West Point's location made it the ideal choice, not only could it supply Elizabethtown via the Salt River but it in turn could be supplied via the Ohio River.
 In order to protect the supply depot, Sherman ordered that a fortification be constructed on Pearman Hill.
 Pearman Hill commands West Point and the rivers.
 The fortification of this area would help secure the Federal supply line and Union soldiers would have a defensible position to fall back upon in case of a military set back.

 This fort is an earthwork structure that traverses the top of the heights overlooking the rivers and runs for approximately 1,000 feet along Pearman Hill.
-According to a letter by Captain Charles V. DeLand, the distance from the top of the wall to the bottom of the ditch was 17 feet and the top of the wall was 9 feet wide.
+According to a letter by Captain Charles V. DeLand, the distance from the top of the wall to the bottom of the trench was 17 feet and the top of the wall was 9 feet wide.
 Time has eroded the walls to today's present height and thickness.
 The original design of the fort is a serpentine wall, open on the Ohio River or north side, which was intended to protect against an invasion from the South.
 The fort was named for Reverend George Duffield, the father of the commander of the 9th Michigan Infantry, Colonel William W. Duffield.
 It is generally believed that Fort Duffield is the oldest Union Civil War fortification in Kentucky.
 It is certainly the most unique.
 As a rule the other forts in the state tend to be "star or home plate shaped" enclosures.
 Fort Duffield is more of a wall and is not enclosed.
 It was not enclosed because of the steep drop off on the side towards the Ohio River.
 There was no need to spend time and energy to enclose the fort because of the terrain.
 Fort Duffield is one of many fortifications in Kentucky that were constructed to defend cities, railroads, rivers and other key points in the Bluegrass State.
 Many of these structures still exist and even though most of them never fired a shot in anger they are still an important part of our Civil War heritage.

 The City of West Point and the Fort Duffield Heritage Committee are grateful to the Kentucky Heritage Council's efforts and support in seeing that Fort Duffield was placed on the National Register of Historic Places in 1993 and for a grant, in the fall of 1997, that made possible an archaeological investigation of the fort and the encampment.
 The findings of the University of Kentucky's Program for Archaeological Research, Department of Anthropology are contained in Technical Report No. 418, November, 1999.